maroontress/StyleChecker/doc/rules/IneffectiveReadByte.md

 The code fix provides an option replacing the `for` loop with a code fragment, declaring an `Action` delegate and invoking it.
-You should refactor the auto-generated code with renaming identifers and replacing the delegate with the local function or extension method if possible.
+You should refactor the auto-generated code with renaming identifiers and replacing the delegate with the local function or extension method if possible.